 (0)12 2374 1048

-Work Avenue assists people in generating long term sustainable incomes either through creating work opportunities or helping businesses develop and flourish.
+Work Avenue assists people in earning a living either through creating work opportunities or helping businesses develop and flourish.
 We create opportunities for everyone, at any life stage, in any situation and provide people with essential lifelong skills, enabling them to become financially independent and support themselves and their families.

-Supports people at all stages in their journey to work by providing training in employability and workplace skills; offering one to one support; assisting jobseekers and graduates in finding work placements, and enabling people to make informed career choices.
+Employment Support: Supports people at all stages in their journey to work by providing training in employability and workplace skills; offering one to one information, advice and guidance; assisting jobseekers and graduates in finding work placements, and enabling people to make informed career choices.

-Supports entrepreneurs to increase the success rate and long term sustainability of their businesses through one-to-one advice and guidance; government Start-Up loans; mentoring, and co-working space.
+Business Support: Supports entrepreneurs to increase the success rate and long term sustainability of their businesses through one-to-one advice and guidance; access to start up loans; mentoring, and co-working space.

 54 Crewys Road